-- Is the market compatible with socialism?

-- Is market socialism a contradiction?

-- Does democracy provide 'socialism's best answer to the right'?

-• "Democratic socialism is a contradiction in terms.
+- Is the market compatible with socialism? - Is market socialism a contradiction? - Does marketising socialism overcome the problems of socialism? - Does democracy provide 'socialism's best answer to the right'? - Democratic socialism is a contradiction in terms.
 You can have democracy or socialism.
-You cannot have both".
+You cannot have both.
 Discuss